-During 4 years of European travel, I’ve stayed at more hostels than I can think of.
+During 4 years of European travel, I’ve stayed at more hostels than I can count.
 Ones I won’t ever remember, ones I wish I wouldn’t remember, and ones I wish I could stay at forever.
 I love hosteling.
-I would never want to stay at a hotel as I find hostels great value and great places to meet people.
-Here are my favorite places to rest my head when I go to Europe:
+They are a wonderful way to meet other travelers, stay somewhere for cheap, get the lay of the land, and, overall, have a fun travel experience.
+A good hostel can be as memorable as the city you are visiting.

 Kabul (Barcelona, Spain)

 Kabul is tied with The Flying Pig (see next hostel) as my favorite hostel in Europe.
 It attracts travelers who are looking for a good time.
 This isn’t a quiet hostel where people go to bed.
 If you come to hostel, be prepared to party.
 They have a lively common room area and organize nightly outings.
 The dorms are very clean, the beds comfy, and the showers high pressure.
 But what makes Kabul so wonderful is the downstairs common area.
 The common area takes up a whole floor of the building and comprises a café, bar, tables, internet kiosks, and a pool table.
 Here travelers eat, play pool, drink, and hang out – and the people here want to hang out.
 It’s a good hostel for a solo traveler because everyone here wants to make friends.
 The hostel is booked out weeks in advance, especially during summer, so don’t book last minute!